This is an accompanying essay to The Truish and Actual History of the World

 Lies, of course; although you don’t need me to tell you that.

-1 See M. Sahlins, The Original Affluent Society (and T. Kaczynski’s important corrective, The Truth about Primitive Life), I.J.N Thorpe, Anthropology, Archaeology, and the Origin of Warfare, D.Fry, War, Peace, and Human Nature, D.Lancy, The Anthropology of Childhood, D.Graeber, Debt: The First 5000 Years (see also sources on my Peanut History of the World)
+- See M. Sahlins, The Original Affluent Society (and T. Kaczynski’s important corrective, The Truth about Primitive Life), I.J.N Thorpe, Anthropology, Archaeology, and the Origin of Warfare, D.Fry, War, Peace, and Human Nature, D.Lancy, The Anthropology of Childhood (see also sources on my Truish and Actual History of the World and the studies referenced in the ‘Pinker Defence’ section of April’s links.
+Note that all evidence for warfare and inequality that we have (such as people like David Graeber and Lawrence Keeley call on; ‘wealthy’ graves, monuments, mass graves with shattered bones, etc.) is clustered towards the beginning of the neolithic period, around 12,000 years ago, and is highly, highly, debatable.

-5 Which doesn’t mean there isn’t leadership or even some very loose form of what we would call heirarchy.
-See W. Scheidel The Great Leveler
+- Which doesn’t mean there isn’t leadership or even some very loose form of what we would call hierarchy.
+See W. Scheidel The Great Leveler.